TL;DR

 Focus on building owned audience channels:

-Paid vs Organic Music Promotion
+Paid vs Organic Music Promotion: When to Use Each

-Both paid and organic promotion have a place in a music marketing strategy.
+Both paid and organic promotion have a place in a 2026 music marketing strategy.
 The key is knowing when to use each.

 Organic Promotion